codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 #### Deployment type
 Applications are displayed according to their deployment type which can be one of the following:
 * Applications
   Standalone applications.
-For detailed information, see the official documentation on [Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications){:target="\_blank"}.
+For more information, see [Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications){:target="\_blank"}.

   {% include
 image.html